joachim-n/dorgflow/README.md

     * (8.3.x) Issue 11111 by whoever.
     * Issue 22222 by whoever.

 The branch name is formed from the issue number and title: 12345-fix-bug.
+You may change this branch name if you wish, provided you keep the issue number and hyphen prefix.

 Each automatic patch commit gives you:
   - the index number of the comment the file was added with,
+  - the URL of the comment,
   - the patch filename,
   - the patch file's entity ID.